grafana/mimir/docs/sources/architecture/_index.md

 ## Read path

-The query path receives and executes PromQL queries against all the time series that have been written to Grafana Mimir.
+The read path receives and executes PromQL queries against all the time series that have been written to Grafana Mimir.

 [Queriers](./querier.md) and [store-gateways](./store-gateway.md) periodically iterate over the storage bucket to discover blocks recently uploaded by ingesters.